Yoann Salmier: Club career

 After having spent the 2018–19 season at Troyes on loan from Strasbourg, Troyes signed him permanently on a three-year deal in June 2019.

+On 3 February 2025, Salmier joined Clermont in Ligue 2 on a one-and-a-half-year contract.

 International career

 Salmier made his debut for the French Guiana national team in a 2–1 2017 Caribbean Cup qualification loss to the Dominican Republic on 7 June 2016.